GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 ## AjaxCompositeValidator

+> [!IMPORTANT]
-**Important:** See the [extensions docs](./02-extensions.md) for extensions that are highly recommended if you intend to use this validator.
+> See the [extensions docs](./02-extensions.md) for extensions that are highly recommended if you intend to use this validator.

 Note that to use this validator on the frontend, you will need to expose `jQuery` as a global variable.
 To avoid providing outdated or redundant copies of jQuery this module doesn't come packaged with it.